GeoParquet Input Processing

 Downstream Integration & Validation

-Once the ingestion layer produces a clean GeoParquet artifact, it must be validated before entering the tile generation queue.
+Once the ingestion layer produces a clean GeoParquet artifact, validate it before entering the tile generation queue.
 Automated validation should verify feature counts, bounding box alignment, and attribute schema consistency against a baseline manifest.
-Teams that integrate these checks into their version control workflows can prevent malformed datasets from reaching production.

 Performance & Scale Considerations

 At scale, ingestion performance is dictated by I/O patterns, columnar compression, and parallel execution strategies.
 Use snappy or zstd compression for a balance of speed and file size reduction.
 Avoid gzip on geometry columns, as it significantly increases CPU overhead during read operations.
-When deploying to cloud environments, leverage object storage lifecycle rules to archive raw inputs after successful ingestion, and store processed GeoParquet files in a dedicated staging bucket with strict access controls.
+When deploying to cloud environments, leverage object storage lifecycle rules to archive raw inputs after successful ingestion, and store processed GeoParquet files in a dedicated staging bucket.

 Next reading Converting Large GeoParquet Files to Vector Tiles